Yes! Everyone can help themselves with money by creating and sticking to a budget.

-At the end of each month, you do your calculations in the first book to see how you got on.
+You calculate in the first book at the end of each month to see how you got on.
 It’s not a pass or fail process.
-If you don’t manage to save anything one month, you look for ways to improve next month and so on.
+If you don’t save anything one month, you look for ways to improve next month and so on.
 Each month you are getting better and better at managing your money.

-If the above sounds like hard work, you can try a banking app.
-These apps, free and paid for, will track all your expenditure and tell you what’s going on.
+You can try a banking app if the above sounds like hard work.
+These free and paid apps will track all your expenditure and tell you what’s going on.
 Not as hands-on but better than hands-off.

 Know your numbers

 With an app or the Kakeibo method, you should know where it is going.

 But do you know how much is coming in and from where?

 - Are you getting the right amount?